Macroz/reactocular/README.md

 java -jar reactocular.jar ../hsl/digitransit-ui/app
 ```

 The result is a set of files with various visualiations of your components.
+You can see that there is still work to do :)

 ![Example component.svg](https://rawgit.com/Macroz/reactocular/master/examples/digitransit.svg) (from [Digitransit](http://digitransit.fi))